m-lamonaca/programming-notes/DotNet/C#/C#.md

 }
 ```

-Serialization works directly with an object’s fields.
+Serialization works directly with an object's fields.
 It uses reflection, which enables it to access all members, whether public or private.

 **NOTE**: CLR Serialization produces binary streams in a .NET specific format